 But China's customs office said it will not put in place any special regulatory measures targeting American goods, and also will not delay the movements of these goods at ports.

-President Donald Trump has consistently deemed trade with China unfair to America and has demanded that Beijing address the issue.
+President has consistently deemed trade with China unfair to America and has demanded that Beijing address the issue.

 But, China's trade surplus against the U.S. has grown even though the Asian country's total surplus has narrowed over the last two years.

-Earlier this week, Trump's administration released its list of $200 billion worth of Chinese goods that it said it aims to subject to 10 percent tariffs following a review process.
-China threatened retaliatory action and pledged that it would lodge a complaint with the World Trade Organization.
+Earlier this week, Trump's administration released its list of that it said it aims to subject to 10 percent tariffs following a review process.
+China retaliatory action and pledged that it would lodge a complaint with the World Trade Organization.